terrillmoore/annotate_film_scans/README.md

 # Annotate Film Scans

-`annotate_film_scans` is used for batch annotation of collections of JPEG files created by commercial scanning of rolls of film.
+`annotate_film_scans` is used for batch annotation of collections of JPEG, TFF, PSD, etc. files created by commercial scanning of rolls of film.

 <!-- TOC depthFrom:2 updateOnSave:true -->